Service Writer: Job Description, Duties and Requirements

 It's National Novel Writing Month!
 To help you find inspiration, Education Portal tracked down a professional writer for tips...

-Learn how to become a playwright.
-Research the education, career requirements and experience required for starting a career as...
+Learn the steps to becoming a playwright.
+Research the education options, career requirements and experience required for...

 Biographers have previously noted acclaimed poet Walt Whitman's time as a low-level bureaucrat for the U.S. Government.
 Thanks...